DSprtn/GTFO_VR_Plugin/README.md

 ####	TERMINAL

 	Shortcuts exist as uppercase letters on the virtual keyboard.
-To use simply set the keyboard to uppercase and it will autofill the text based on the letters you type in.
+To use simply, set the keyboard to uppercase and it will autofill the text based on the uppercase letters you type in.

 	The shortcuts return the following: